nurpax/blog/posts/2018-05-19-bintris-on-c64-part-1.md

 ---
-title: BINTRIS on the C64, part 1
+title: BINTRIS on the C64 (series part 1)
 author: Janne Hellsten
 date: May 18, 2018
 public: true